Jasonthefirst/matrix-chat-gpt-bot/README.md

+# This repository will not be maintained anymore.
+Please find the new maintained repository at: [https://gitlab.fristerspace.de/demian/matrix-chat-gpt-bot](https://gitlab.fristerspace.de/demian/matrix-chat-gpt-bot)

 # Install

 To use the bot you have to install docker on a machine (preferably with a big GPU), install docker gpu and everything that is needed for docker to use the GPU.